 We recommend that you do not publicly disclose your invention / idea to anyone (not even a friend or a family member), unless you have confidentiality documents in place to verify that you are the originator of the idea and that the person you are disclosing to will keep the idea confidential.

 At the early stages of submitting your idea to our firm, we don’t require you to do any more work than necessary.
-The confidential documents that we provide you with will allow us to discuss your idea.
+The confidentiality documents that we provide you will allow us to discuss your idea.

-It is rare or unheard of for a person to sell an idea that is still in the concept stage.
+It is unheard of for a person to sell an idea that is still in the concept stage.

-The assumption that the first thing you should do when you have an idea is get a patent generally only benefits people who stand to gain from filing the patent.
+The assumption that the first thing you should do when you have an idea is to get a patent generally only benefits people who stand to gain from filing the patent.
 Patenting should always be considered at the proper time, which is not necessarily at the beginning of the idea process.
 The team at Davison will educate you on all of your options.
 Not all invention ideas will require the same paperwork.
 You can be strategic with your money and time if you consult with a professional before making a decision on what and if you will need a patent.

 While history has shown that some inventions have made a tremendous profit, it is important to realize that the success of the invention depends on the product, the problem it solves, the manufacturer and current market conditions.
 Davison can not project, promise or guarantee that any submitted ideas will be profitable.